-- 4. If the fire system has a logging function, check the fire panel log for output status information.
-See Table 4 for information regarding 4 to 20 mA output. - Turn off the input power to the detector and check all wiring for continuity.
+- 1. Disable any extinguishing equipment that is connected to the unit. - 2.
+Inspect the viewing windows for contamination and clean as necessary.
+(Refer to the "Maintenance" section for complete information regarding cleaning of the detector viewing windows.) - 3.
+Check input power to the unit. - 4.
+If the fire system has a logging function, check the fire panel log for output status information.
+See Table 3 for information regarding 4 to 20 mA output. - Turn off the input power to the detector and check all wiring for continuity.
 Important: Disconnect wiring at the detector before checking system wiring for continuity. - 6.
-If all wiring checks out and cleaning of the oi plate/window did not correct the fault condition, check for high levels of background UV or IR radiation by covering the detector with the factory supplied cover or aluminum foil.
-If the fault condition clears, extreme background UV or IR radiation is present.
-Re-adjust the view of the detector away from the UV or IR source or relocate the detector.
+If all wiring checks out and cleaning of the oi plate/window did not correct the fault condition, check for high levels of background IR radiation by covering the detector with the factory supplied cover or aluminum foil.
+If the fault condition clears, extreme background IR radiation is present.
+Readjust the view of the detector away from the IR source or relocate the detector.